qhuongng/sail2gether/README.md

 #### Setting up and deploying the worker

--   Please refer to [this turorial by Cloudflare](https://developers.cloudflare.com/workers/tutorials/upload-assets-with-r2/) to set up the secret variable `SAIL2GETHER_R2_SECRET` for your worker.
-This will involve installing the Wrangler CLI, or you can use `npx wrangler` instead.

-    -   Keep the secret for setting up the client later.

 -   Make a copy of the `wrangler.example.jsonc` and rename it `wrangler.jsonc`.
 Modify the values according to the comments in the file, including the compatibility date, the bucket name, and the public URL.
 -   With a terminal opened in the `r2_worker` directory, generate a secret for your bucket to use as authentication for upload requests.